Undistraction/cssapi/README.md

 There are already some great libraries that do something similar, but I found them all lacking in one respect or another.

-There are a few important factors which guided my decisions in designing it.
+There are a few important factors which guided my decisions in designing it:

 * I don't believe that setting styles on a component via its props is the answer.
 In fact I think it is an anti-pattern.
 * I believe that even if you are using an AP on top of CSS, things should be named as you expect, and not in the form of some DSL that you have to mentally map to the style it will effect.
 * Not everyone wants the same features, so make sure it is easily extended and customisable.
-* Embrace the potential offered by JavaScript to the maximum.
+* Embrace the potential offered by using JavaScript in managing styles.

 CSS isn't going to get any better any time soon, so this is my attempt at making it less painful to use.